 Our banking book interest rate risk exposure is quantified on a monthly basis using dynamic simulation techniques.
 We employ a holistic approach towards balance sheet risk management, using an in-house enterprise risk management system to integrate liquidity risk and IRRBB into a single platform to facilitate the Group's reporting across entities in a timely manner.

 Interest rate risk varies with different repricing periods, currencies, embedded options and interest rate basis.
 Embedded options may be in the form of loan prepayment and time deposit early withdrawal.
-In Economic Value of Equity (EVE) sensitivity simulations, we compute the present value for repricing cash flows, with the focus on changes in EVE under different interest rate scenarios.
+In Economic Value of Equity (EVE) sensitivity simulations, we compute the present value for repricing cash flows, with a focus on changes in EVE under different interest rate scenarios.
 This economic perspective measures interest rate risks across the full maturity profile of the balance sheet, including off-balance sheet items.
 We estimate the potential effects of interest rate changes on Net Interest Income (NII) by simulating the possible future course of interest rates and expected changes in business activities over time.
-Mismatches in the longer tenor would result in greater change in EVE than similar positions in the shorter tenor while mismatches in the shorter tenor would have a greater impact on NII.
-Interest rate scenarios used in simulations include the six standard scenarios prescribed by the Basel Committee on Banking Supervision as well as internal scenarios covering changes in the shape of the yield curve, including positive and negative tilt scenarios.
+Mismatches over a longer tenor would result in greater changes in EVE than similar positions in the shorter tenor while mismatches over a shorter tenor would have a greater impact on NII.
+Interest rate scenarios used in simulations include the six standard scenarios prescribed by the Basel Committee on Banking Supervision as well as internal scenarios covering historical interest rate movements and hypothetical scenarios.
+These scenarios cover changes in the shape of the yield curve, including steepener and flattener, parallel shift, as well as short rate up and down scenarios.